gitayam/dotfiles/README.md

 # Dotfiles

-This repository contains my personal dotfiles for `zsh`, `git`, and other tools, organized by operating system.
+This repository contains my personal dotfiles for `zsh`, `git`, and other tools, organized by platform and technology.

+## 📁 Directory Structure

+The repository is organized into the following top-level directories:

+*   `macos/`: Contains installation scripts and configuration files specific to macOS.
+*   `linux/`: Contains installation scripts and configuration files specific to Linux.
+*   `ansible/`: Contains Ansible playbooks for system configuration.
+*   `python/`: Contains advanced, cross-platform Python scripts.
+*   `typescript/`: Contains TypeScript and JavaScript projects and scripts.
+*   `development/`: Contains configurations for development environments, such as Cloudflare workers.
+*   `scripts/`: A collection of useful shell scripts.
+*   `docs/`: Documentation, guides, and notes.
+*   `assets/`: Image assets.
+*   `shared/`: Contains configurations and scripts that are shared across multiple platforms, primarily the `zsh` configuration.

 ## 🎯 Quick Start